Finding hope this holiday season

 God is fully aware of your reality.
 He will listen for as long as you need Him to.
 You can’t wear Him out.
 He longs to tell you He loves you, over and over again.
 Especially now.

 You can survive depression.
 You can experience true hope.
-I pray you find that hope this holiday season.
+I pray you find that hope this Thanksgiving season.

 (0) comments